Down To Earth Discipleship . Getting real with issues facing young Christians today

 14 Saints in Politics - the 'Clapham Sect' and the growth of freedom, E.M.Howse, 1953, 1971, George Allen & Unwin (Open University set book)

-14d An occasional expression of openness, trust and vulnerability is nudity in family context, and also same-sex nudity as in peer-group locker room (where it can have a positive role team building in sports) or skinny dipping, etc. However, in this generation any nudity, along with all intimacy, has become somewhat sexualized, as discussed also in 4.2.
+14e An occasional expression of openness, trust and vulnerability is nudity in family context, and also same-sex nudity as in peer-group locker room (where it can have a positive role team building in sports) or skinny dipping, etc. However, in this generation any nudity, along with some intimacy, has become somewhat sexualized with 'gay' stigma, as discussed also in 4.2.